RailsApps/rails-challenges/gh-pages.md

 ### We can be more welcoming.

 * as engineers, we can optimize for inclusion
-* get a clue, we all have biases
 * get involved with peer support organizations

 --